 The best option is to get a pocket WiFi from Rent n Connect.
 They'll deliver these to any address within Europe, and some airports – including Dublin Airport.
 You can order these through their GetYourGuide listings, or their website.
 They'll deliver the pocket WiFi device to the Excess Luggage Store, and you can also return it here when your vacation is finished.

 If you're visiting Ireland from the UK, you can also hire a Pocket WiFi from Rent n Connect in the UK which works throughout the UK and Ireland.
 They will deliver the Pocket WiFi to your accommodation in the UK, and you can return it to them via post, at Dublin airport or to an airport in the UK.

 How to Buy a Pocket WiFi For Use in Ireland

-If you’d prefer to buy a Pocket WiFi, there are a few good devices to pick from and some of these include roaming.
-Such as GlocalMe DuoTurbo Pocket Wifi which includes data roaming for 140 countries.
-You’ll initially receive 1.1GB of global data, which you can use in 140 countries and then top it up as needed.
-There’s also the Macaroon Mobile Wi-Fi Hotspot Device, which includes data for use within the USA but you can top it up with international roaming data.
+If you'd prefer to buy a Pocket WiFi, there are a few good devices to pick from and some of these include roaming.
+Such as GlocalMe 4G Pocket Wifi which includes data roaming for 140 countries.
+You'll initially receive 1.1GB of global data, which you can use in 140 countries plus 8GB of data for use within the EU.
+You can also top it up as needed.

 Another option is the NETGEAR 4G Router which supports up to 20 devices.
 This one doesn't include a sim card so you'll need to select one from the list of travel sim cards above that supports MiFi devices such as the OneSimCard universal travel sim that works in over 200 countries.